Note: This page is currently being updated and amended in line with the 2017 regulations which came into effect on June 18, 2017

 Subdivision 4 - Other duties

-- Before plant is used for the first time; or
+- Before plant is used for the first time at the workplace; or

-- before any alterations to the way it is used or in the system of work (including if the plant is moved); or
+- before any alterations to the plant, the way it is used or in the system of work (including if the plant is moved); or

 - if new or additional information about the hazards or risks relating to the plant or its associated systems of work becomes available; or